The Case of Avanesovs and Others in Rostov-on-Don

 Case History

-Searches, arrests, humiliation and intimidation.
-In May 2019, Aleksandr Parkov, Vilen and Arsen Avanesov from Rostov were detained by officers of the Investigative Committee for allegedly continuing the activities of the banned organization of Jehovah’s Witnesses.
-They were placed in a pre-trial detention center, where they spent 925 days.
-The accusation of believers was based on falsifications and testimonies of a provocateur recruited by the FSB.
-In July 2021, the court sentenced Vilen to 6 years in prison, and Aleksandr and Arsen to 6.5 years.
-The Court of Appeal and Cassation upheld this decision.
-Arsen was charged with another article - sponsoring the activities of an extremist organization, and his sentence was increased to 7 years.
+Searches, arrests, humiliation and intimidation — in May 2019, Aleksandr Parkov, Vilen and Arsen Avanesov from Rostov-on-Don were detained by officers of the Investigative Committee for allegedly continuing the activity of the banned organization of Jehovah’s Witnesses.
+They were placed in a pretrial detention center, where they spent 925 days.
+The charges against the believers were based on falsifications and the testimony of a provocateur recruited by the FSB.
+In July 2021, the court sentenced Vilen to 6 years in a penal colony, and Aleksandr and Arsen to 6.5 years.
+The courts of appeal and cassation upheld this decision.
+Arsen was also charged under another article — financing the activity of an extremist organization, and his sentence was increased to 7 years.
 In February 2024, Vilen Avanesov was released, having served his term in full.
+In August 2024, Aleksandr Parkov, and in October Arsen Avanesov were also released from the penal colony.

 • #